Biotecture Planet Earth is registered as a 501(c)(3) non-profit organization.

-Building community centers, schools and community oriented buildings using local materials and sustainable living methods.
+Building affordable housing, community centers, schools and community oriented buildings using local materials and sustainable living methods.

-Teaching people in disaster areas how to use sustainable living structures to improve their quality of life and the one of their community.
+Teaching and training people on how to develop and use sustainable living structures to improve their quality of life and the one of their community.

 Researching and developing new materials and educational techniques for affordable, sustainable buildings and homes.